google/closure-templates/documentation/reference/delegate-templates.md

 `call`.

 There are two independent ways to use delegates, differing in how you control which delegate implementation is called.
-Delegates with delegate packages (`delpackage`) are appropriate for cases where you don't intend to send code for unused delegate implementations to the client (for example, an experiment whose code is only sent to a small subset of users.)
+Delegates associated with mods (`modname`) are appropriate for cases where you don't intend to send code for unused delegate implementations to the client (for example, an experiment whose code is only sent to a small subset of users.)
 Delegates with the `variant` attribute are appropriate for finer control of delegate selection at the call